-I am bragging a bit here and this may sound like some sort of testimonial but if the truth be known we were asked to take over this website roughly 12 months ago from writing this blog ( July 19).
+I am bragging a bit here and this may sound like some sort of testimonial but if the truth is known we were asked to take over this website roughly 12 months ago from writing this blog ( July 2019 and revised on Dec ’21).
 And, from the moment we took it over we knew that we had a large mountain to climb and I will detail these in a bit more detail.

 Rankings were suffering.
 They had been using two even three different web and SEO agencies to try and get the formula right but they never seemed to be quite able to get there.
 For their main keywords, they seemed to be hovering on page 3 or 4 and were relying far too heavily on the Adwords option.
 This was unsustainable and completely out of their budget comfort zone.
 Essentially, they were spending far too much on Adwords with little or no consumer engagement.